 Step 2: Limit Work in Progress

 It doesn’t benefit anyone to have lots of work in progress but not to accomplish anything at the end of the day.
-Kanban allows one to control the work in progress to ensure the maximum flow of an item from start to finish, from the idea into the hands of the customer.
+Kanban allows one to control the work in progress, ensuring the maximum flow of a single item from start to finish: from the idea into the hands of the customer.

 Step 3: Measure and manage flow